How do you get rid of aphids on your fruit trees? Find out in this article.

 Philadelphia Orchard Project

-City Fruit Seattle today has fruit harvesting activities but they also look after the health of the trees that produce the fruit.
+Today, City Fruit Seattle runs fruit harvesting activities, but they also look after the health of the trees that produce the fruit.
 Their projects are wide ranging.
-In one project volunteers renovated old, neglected orchards, nurturing the trees back to health (LINK).
-In another, a local volunteer grafted branches of new fruit varieties on older trees as a way of expanding the life and productivity of the trees as you can see in the video below.
+In one project, volunteers renovated old, neglected orchards, nurturing the trees back to health.
+In another, a local volunteer grafted branches of new fruit varieties on older trees as a way of expanding the life and productivity of the trees, as you can see in the video below.

-The Portland Fruit Tree Project is another example of a community orchard project with a city-wide mandate.
-I loved how they intensively trained a group of volunteers to prune fruit trees in private homes around the city to increase those trees' productivity and improve tree health as you can see in the following video.
+The Portland Fruit Tree Project is another community orchard project with a citywide mandate.
+I loved how they intensively trained a group of volunteers to prune fruit trees in private homes around the city to increase those trees' productivity and improve tree health, as you can see in the following video.

 San Romanoway Orchard

 Low income neighbourhoods benefit from increased access to fresh fruit, but they also benefit from new employment opportunities.
-Here in Toronto, a project at the San Romanoway site in the Jane Finch community has led to volunteers getting jobs in urban agriculture and it has been a great success.
+Here in Toronto, a project at the San Romanoway site in the Jane and Finch community has led to volunteers getting jobs in urban agriculture, and it has been a great success.

-The Jane and Finch community has long been challenged by poverty, youth unemployment and crime.
-The San Romanoway program was organized by the Toronto and Region Conservation (TRCA) as part of their Sustainable Neighbourhood Retrofit Action Plan (SNAP) initiative and a primary goal was to plant fruit trees as part of a community orchard project that would supply local residents with fresh, locally grown, organic fruit.
+The Jane and Finch community has long been challenged by poverty, youth unemployment, and crime.
+The San Romanoway program was organized by the Toronto and Region Conservation (TRCA) as part of their Sustainable Neighbourhood Retrofit Action Plan (SNAP) initiative.
+A primary goal was to plant fruit trees as part of a community orchard project that would supply local residents with fresh, locally grown organic fruit.

 But the TRCA knew they also needed to provide training to the volunteers to teach them how to take care of their trees.
 They invited me to come in and take the volunteers through my certificate in fruit tree care program.
 The hope was that the volunteers would be able to take care of their new orchard.
 They also hoped the newly trained volunteers would then be able to find employment in the field of urban agriculture.

-The course consisted of 10 classes and 40 hours of training including lots of hands-on opporunities to prune trees of all ages and sizes.
+The course consisted of 10 classes and 40 hours of training, including lots of hands-on opportunities to prune trees of all ages and sizes.
 The program was a great success.
-Of the 28 course graduates, 4 later found full time jobs in urban agriculture projects in Toronto and another 4 started their own social enterprise in caring for local neighbourhood fruit trees.
+Of the 28 course graduates, 4 later found full time jobs in urban agriculture projects in Toronto, and another 4 started their own social enterprise in caring for local neighbourhood fruit trees.

-Years after planting, the fruit trees in the San Romanoway community orchard are big, beautiful, healthy and productive and the community is thrilled to enjoy the fresh harvest.
-I'm so happy that I had the opportunity to participate in that wonderful project.
+Years after planting, the fruit trees in the San Romanoway community orchard are big, beautiful, healthy, and productive and the community is thrilled to enjoy the fresh harvest.
+I'm so happy that I had the opportunity to participate in this wonderful project.

 ReTree US, Durham, ME

-Schoolyards are another ideal location for fruit tree plantings and increasingly schools across North America are taking the plunge.
+Schoolyards are another ideal location for fruit tree plantings and increasingly, schools across North America are taking the plunge.
 But in many cases, schools need to reinvent the wheel.
 They have to research and figure out which trees are the best to plant and the easiest to care for.
-And they also have to figure out what type of care those fruit trees will need.
+They also have to determine what type of care those fruit trees will need.

 TreeMobile, Ontario, Canada

-Still, there are lots of groups that already have community gardens that may also want to plant fruit trees.
-And they may not have access to resources.
-Here in Ontario a group called TreeMobile has jumped in to help.
+Still, there are lots of groups that already have community gardens and also want to plant fruit trees, but may not have access to the right resources.
+Here in Ontario, a group called TreeMobile has jumped in to help.

-Organized by the dedicated team behind Transition Guelph and Transition Toronto, TreeMobile is a service that revs up its engines once a year to deliver fruit trees to urbanites in Ontario, Canada, wanting to live a more sustainable life.
+Organized by the dedicated team behind Transition Guelph and Transition Toronto, TreeMobile is a service that revs up its engines once a year to deliver fruit trees to urbanites in Ontario, Canada who want to live a more sustainable life.

-Homeowners have to pay for their trees, but any profits made by this totally volunteer run project go towards helping community groups install community orchards.
-Organizer
+Homeowners have to pay for their trees, but any profits made by this totally volunteer-run project go towards helping community groups install community orchards.

-“I stood up in the meeting and said ‘Let’s not talk about food security, let’s plant it!"
+Organizer Virginie Gysel's philosophy is simple: “I stood up in the meeting and said ‘Let’s not talk about food security, let’s plant it!'"

-Today TreeMobile distributes fruiting plants and trees in the the Ontario municipalities of Toronto, Guelph, Richmond Hill and Cambridge.
-And community gardens can apply for a grant so that they can get free trees and free fruit tree care education from OrchardPeople.com.
+Today, TreeMobile distributes fruiting plants and trees in the Ontario municipalities of Toronto, Guelph, Richmond Hill, and Cambridge.

-So I'd say if you want to plant a community orchard, be sure to do your research first.
+My advice?
+If you want to plant a community orchard, be sure to do your research first.
 Make sure you have a long-term plan.
-If possible work with your city parks organization or a local non-profit that will support the project over the years.
+If possible, work with your city parks organization or a local non-profit that will support the project over the years.